Subarachnoid Hemorrhage

 • Use of blood thinners

 Subarachnoid hemorrhage caused by head injury in older people is often due to falls.
-Among the young, the most common injury leading to subarachnoid hemorrhage is motor vehicle crashes.
+Among the young, the most common injury leading to a subarachnoid hemorrhage is motor vehicle crashes.
 When caused by trauma, subarachnoid hemorrhage commonly occurs with other types of bleeding in the head.

 • Unruptured aneurysm in the brain and other blood vessels